csc-training/geocomputing/python/puhti/README.md

 ## Parallelization within Python

 We can also paralellize within Python.
 In this case there is no for loop to process them one after another, but the Python code takes care of dividing the work to 3 processes running at the same time, one for each input file.
-Python has several packages for code parallelization, here examples for `multiprocessing`, `joblib` and `dask` are provided. `multiprocessing` package is likely easiest to use and is included in all Python installations by default. `joblib` provides some more flexibility. `multiprocessing` and `joblib` are suitable for one node (max 40 cores).
+Python has several packages for code parallelization, here examples for `multiprocessing`, `joblib` and `dask` are provided. `multiprocessing` package is likely the easiest to use and is included in all Python installations by default. `joblib` provides some more flexibility. `multiprocessing` and `joblib` are suitable for one node (max 40 cores).

 ### Multiprocessing